 During the three-month fellowship the Jack Layton Journalism for Change Fellow will:

-Participate in rabble story meetings (by phone or online conferencing) and join rabble's virtual newsroom on Slack.
+● Participate in rabble story meetings (by Zoom) and join rabble’s virtual newsroom on Slack.

-This is not a full-time position.
+This is a part-time position.
 Fellows must be based in Canada.

 Writers who have contributed to rabble.ca before will be considered on a case-by-case basis.

-Please send a cover letter indicating why you should be the Jack Layton Journalism for Change Fellow together with your resume, beat pitch, and two writing samples to [email protected].
-Entries close October 30, 2020 at midnight.
+Please send a cover letter indicating why you should be the Jack Layton Journalism for Change Fellow together with your resume, beat pitch, and two writing samples to email@example.com.

-rabble.ca is an equal-opportunity employer.
-We strongly encourage writers of colour, Indigenous and LGBTQ writers, and writers with disabilities to apply. rabble is committed to the principles of social advocacy journalism outlined in our editorial policy.
+the rabble.ca community are encouraged to apply. rabble is committed to the principles of social advocacy journalism outlined in our editorial policy.

 We hope that our fellows will be able to find a community among their co-fellows and the workers of rabble.ca.

 In the spirit of the virtual office, only electronic applications will be accepted.

 Please note: we thank all who apply, but only those candidates selected for an interview will be contacted.
 No calls please.
 Interviews for this position will take place on a rolling basis, so don’t delay sending in your application.